Sumnima-12322151/12322151-COIT20261/week3.md

 | ---- | ------------ | ------------- |
 | ping |	Test basic network reachability and delay	| ICMP |
 | Netcat (nc) |	Test application communication between hosts |	TCP/UDP |

+A successful ping proves that fundamental IP communication is operating, but a successful Netcat connection shows that communication may take place over a specific application port.

+Using both programs gives additional information for evaluating or troubleshooting network connectivity.

+## What I Learned

+During the Week 3 practical, I learnt how:
+- Validate communication across several Linux hosts
+- Ping is a network-layer connection testing tool
+- Interpret the packet loss and round-trip time
+- Understand the distinction between ICMP and application communication
+- Use Netcat as a basic server
+- Use Netcat as the client
+- Connect two Linux hosts using their IP addresses and port numbers
+- Send text messages to network hosts
+- Understand the significance of TCP/UDP port numbers
+- Begin and terminate packet captures in GNS3
+- Capture traffic that passes across a certain network link
+- Open network capture files using Wireshark
+- Identify ARP and ICMP packets with Wireshark
+- Identify the ICMP Echo Request and Echo Reply packets
+- Learn how packet capture may help with network troubleshooting and analysis

+## Conclusion

+The Week 3 practical offered hands-on experience with application communication and packet capture.
+The four Linux hosts were successfully linked via Ethernet switch, and ICMP connection tests revealed 0% packet loss between the tested devices.

+Netcat was then used to establish client-server connection and send text between Linux machines.
+This highlighted the distinction between fundamental network reachability with ping and application-level communication with Netcat.

+Finally, packet capture was carried out on the connection between Host1 and Switch1.
+Wireshark was used to inspect the collected traffic, which included ARP and ICMP packets.
+This exercise gave an excellent introduction to packet-level network analysis and demonstrated how GNS3 and Wireshark can operate together for network testing and troubleshooting.

+Link to week3.md file: